Last updated: June 19, 2023.

 Statistical and other analytical information about your computer hardware, software and internet connection is automatically collected when visiting IrishCycle.com.
-This information can include: your IP address, browser type, domain names, access times and referring web site addresses.
+This information can include your IP address, browser type, domain names, access times and referring website addresses.

-IrishCycle.com keeps track of the articles, web sites and pages our customers visit within our website in order to determine what services are most frequently used and articles read.
+IrishCycle.com keeps track of the articles, websites and pages our customers visit within our website in order to determine what services are most frequently used and articles read.

-The IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, country code.
+The IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, and country code.
 This website’s owner and editors do not have access to any of this information via this feature.
 For example, a site owner can see that a specific post has 285 views, but he/she cannot see which specific users/accounts viewed that post.
 Stats logs — containing visitor IP addresses and WordPress.com usernames (if available) — are retained by Automattic for 28 days and are used for the sole purpose of powering this feature.

 Commenting under articles and pages

-Data such as your email address, name, and IP address is collected for the purposes of commenting under articles and pages on this website.
+Data such as your email address, name, and IP address are collected for the purposes of commenting under articles and pages on this website.
 A secondary use is to block spam or block users who post against IrishCycle.com’s Comments Policy or legal requirements.

 This service is offered via WordPress.com and checked for anti-spam reasons by the WordPress-provided Akismet system.
 This means your data including name, email address and IP is sent to those trusted services.

-Commenter’s name, email address, and site URL (if provided via the comment form), timestamp, and IP address.
+Commenter’s name, email address, site URL (if provided via the comment form), timestamp, and IP address.
 Additionally, a jetpack.wordpress.com IFrame receives the following data: WordPress.com blog ID attached to the site, ID of the post on which the comment is being submitted, commenter’s local user ID (if available), commenter’s local username (if available), commenter’s site URL (if available), MD5 hash of the commenter’s email address (if available), and the comment content.
 Akismet (also owned by Automattic) is enabled on this site, and the following information is sent to the service for the sole purpose of spam checking: commenter’s name, email address, site URL, IP address, and user agent.

 Users commenting must also agree to this website’s comment policy and action will likely be taken to block or ban commenters who are abusive, disruptive or break the comment policy or the law.
-In extreme cases details will be shared with law enforcement.
+In extreme cases, details will be shared with law enforcement.

 Email and WordPress subscriptions